BeckResearchLab/learn2thermDB/docs/compspec/pipeline_components.md

     - `data/taxa_pairs/protein_pairs_blast.csv` use to create table of protein pairs.
 Have to get tax ids from pair_labels.csv and then protein ids in the csv should match to proteins table

     _Outputs_: `data/learn2thermDB.sql`

+***
+The following is a detailed description of the scripts in the `pipeline` directory.
+A brief overview is given above.
+The scripts are numbered in the order they should be run.
+The purpose and specifics of each script are described below.

+### 1. `s0.0_get_raw_data_taxa.py`